jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D66R1-D67R1
 Programmed a simple 2 layer neural network that demonstrates backpropogation prediction of 0 or 1 based on three inputs of 0 and 1.

+###D68R1
+Fathers day so kept it simple.
+Programmed a demo of standard binomial probability using coin flips (prob of 2 heads from 10 flips).